dakanji/RefindPlus/README-Dev.md

 :----: | :----:
-active_csr            |Actively enables or disables the CSR Policy on Macs. continue_on_warning   |Proceeds as if a key is pressed after screen warnings (for remote login). direct_gop_renderer   |Provides a potentially improved GOP instance for certain GPUs. disable_amfi          |Disables AMFI Checks on Mac OS if required. disable_compat_check  |Disables Mac version compatibility checks if required. disable_tag_help      |Disables feature that ensures hidden tags can always be unhidden. force_trim            |Forces `TRIM` with non-Apple SSDs on Macs if required. ignore_previous_boot  |Disables saving the last booted loader if not required. ignore_volume_icns    |Disables scanning for `.VolumeIcon` icns files if not required.
+active_csr            |Actively enables or disables the CSR Policy on Macs. continue_on_warning   |Proceeds as if a key is pressed after screen warnings (for remote login). decline_help_apfs     |Disables feature allowing direct APFS/FileVault boot (Without "PreBoot"). decline_help_tags     |Disables feature that ensures hidden tags can always be unhidden. direct_gop_renderer   |Provides a potentially improved GOP instance for certain GPUs. disable_amfi          |Disables AMFI Checks on Mac OS if required. disable_compat_check  |Disables Mac version compatibility checks if required. force_trim            |Forces `TRIM` with non-Apple SSDs on Macs if required. ignore_previous_boot  |Disables saving the last booted loader if not required. ignore_volume_icns    |Disables scanning for `.VolumeIcon` icns files if not required.